 Readmission After Dismissal - A graduate student may not continue taking courses after being dismissed from the program.
-By petition to the School of Business or the School of Education or the Department of Psychology and on recommendation of the Graduate Council, a student may be readmitted for further graduate study, or a student may be denied readmission.
+By petition to the School of Business or the School of Education or the Department of Nursing or the Department of Psychology and on recommendation of the Graduate Council, a student may be readmitted for further graduate study, or a student may be denied readmission.